-In 2011, The Arsenal Foundation announced Save the Children as its global charity partner and since then has raised more than £2million for Save the Children’s vital work.
+The Arsenal Foundation announced Save the Children as its global charity partner in 2011 and since then has raised over £3.7 million for our vital work.

-In times of crisis, Arsenal are quick to respond to its global community through Save the Children’s emergency work including the Ebola Outbreak, Philippines Typhoon, Nepal Earthquake, Syria Crisis, Child Refugee Crisis and most recently the East Africa Food Crisis.
+In times of crisis, Arsenal are quick to respond to its global community through Save the Children’s emergency work including the Ebola Outbreak, Philippines Typhoon, Nepal Earthquake, Syria Crisis, Child Refugee Crisis and East Africa Food Crisis.

 Arsenal have encouraged fans and the public to take part - from former manager Arsène Wenger taking part in a spoof press conference, to star players being revealed as champion den builders.